 Knights and Kingfishers

-Why not take a stroll across the bridge to try the Rochester Quiz Trail, a 1.2 mile walk around Rochester.
+A stroll across the bridge brings you to the Rochester Trail.
+Choose either a 3 or 6 mile circular walk exploring Rochester's defensive and industrial heritage, linked through the town's green spaces, or try the Rochester Quiz Trail, a 1.2 mile walk around Rochester.
 A fun family activity with local facts and stories to enjoy as you walk around the historic town at your own pace.

 Cycle Rides Near Strood

 Strood station is a short distance from National Cycle Route 1, so is ideal for starting a cycle ride around Medway.
 The town has many retail outlets, both in the town and in a nearby retail park.